JohnLavender474/E-Cinema/README.md

 - Abishek Murugappan:

     - Worked on JavaScript.
-Assisted with Java code.
+Assisted with Java code, aided in testing app on different operating systems.
+Helped with Dockerizing app.
 Collaborated on UML diagrams.

 - Andrew Swann:

-    - Worked on documentation and UML diagrams.
-Acted as team leader, setting meeting times and deadlines.
+    - Main creator of documentation and UML diagrams.
+Acted as SCRUM leader, setting meeting times, expectations, and deadlines.

 - Dahun Im: